William Nylander: Toronto Maple Leafs

-After being drafted eighth overall, on 18 August 2014, the Maple Leafs announced that they had signed Nylander to a three-year, entry-level contract.

-Nylander impressed early, scoring a pre-season goal against the Philadelphia Flyers.
-Later, at the 2015 World Junior Ice Hockey Championship, Nylander finished fifth in tournament scoring, the highest of any player not playing for Canada.
-Nylander was reassigned to the Maple Leafs' American Hockey League (AHL) affiliate, the Toronto Marlies, on 12 January 2015 to further his development.
+After being drafted eighth overall, on 18 August 2014, Nylander was signed to a three-year, entry-level contract by the Maple Leafs.
+Nylander began the season playing with MoDo Hockey of the SHL, tallying eight goals and 12 assists in 21 games, but on 12 January 2015, he was reassigned to the Maple Leafs' American Hockey League (AHL) affiliate, the Toronto Marlies, to further his development.
 Nylander experienced a sensational campaign despite joining the AHL squad mid-season, scoring 32 points in 37 games playing on the right-wing.
 He was vital in helping the Marlies, who were at the bottom of the standings prior to Nylander joining, reach the 2015 Calder Cup playoffs.
 Although he left Modo Hockey after 21 games in the 2014–15 SHL season, Nylander was mentioned as a possible candidate for the SHL Rookie of the Year award.

-Nylander made his NHL debut on 29 February 2016 against the Tampa Bay Lightning at age 19.
-He scored his first goal on 5 March 2016 against Andrew Hammond of the Ottawa Senators.
+Nylander made his NHL debut on 29 February 2016, against the Tampa Bay Lightning at age 19.
+He scored his first goal on 5 March 2016, against Andrew Hammond of the Ottawa Senators.
 His first NHL goal was assisted by Brooks Laich, who also assisted William's father Michael on his last NHL goal.

 The next season, Nylander made the Maple Leafs roster full-time.
-He debuted alongside Zach Hyman and Auston Matthews on 12 October 2016 in the season opener against the Ottawa Senators.
+He debuted alongside Zach Hyman and Auston Matthews on 12 October 2016, in the season opener against the Ottawa Senators.
 Nylander quickly found chemistry with his linemates, helping Matthews set an NHL record for most goals scored in a rookie's debut with four by assisting on two of the goals.
-On 1 November 2016, Nylander was named Rookie of the Month by NHL for the month of October.
-He had recorded eleven points in nine games, which was good enough for second in league scoring and first among rookie players.
-After his hot start in October, Nylander struggled in November, scoring only 5 points in 13 games.
+On 1 November, Nylander was named Rookie of the Month by the NHL for October.
+He had recorded 11 points in nine games, which was good enough for second in league scoring and first among rookie players.
+After his hot start in October, Nylander struggled in November, scoring only five points in 13 games.
 He had a nine-game goalless stretch between 27 October and 15 November.
-Nylander recovered, scoring twice in three games, but then went on another scoreless stretch, not hitting the twine between 22 November and 22 December, a span of 13 games.
+Nylander recovered, scoring twice in three games, but then went on another scoreless stretch between 22 November and 22 December, a span of 13 games.
 Nylander scored in back-to-back games to end the drought.
-He scored his first NHL career hat-trick on 4 February 2017 against the Boston Bruins.
-Nylander's 61 points helped the Leafs qualify for the 2017 Stanley Cup playoffs, where they were eliminated in six games by the Washington Capitals.
+He scored his first NHL career hat-trick on 4 February 2017, against the Boston Bruins.
+Nylander's 61 points helped the Maple Leafs qualify for the 2017 Stanley Cup playoffs, where they were eliminated in six games by the Washington Capitals.